 its colour is a greeny / grey shade & its one of the early models ?. pre shock absorber rear suspension type. i cant get a picture on e/mail yet, but will keep trying .the bike is totally original but well wethered !. i would welcome any comments as to its value as it stands. regards barry crosby.

-If you have a query about Capriolo motorcycles, or wish to share your knowledge of these classic Italian machines, please contact us!
+If you have a query or information about Capriolo motorcycles please contact us